han41858/angular-ko/aio/content/guide/dependency-injection-in-action.md

 require DOM access.
 As a result, you might need to access a component's DOM element.

-To illustrate, here's a simplified version of `HighlightDirective` from the [Attribute Directives](guide/attribute-directives) page.
+To illustrate, here's a minimal version of `HighlightDirective` from the [Attribute Directives](guide/attribute-directives) page.

 <code-example path="dependency-injection-in-action/src/app/highlight.directive.ts" header="src/app/highlight.directive.ts">